 (a) Encoding a set into a field.
 We first show how to encode a set of natural numbers into a ring, in fact, into a field.
+Our reference book in relation to field theory will be [21].
 Let $F = \mathbb{Z}p$ be a finite field of residues modulo p.
 In the construction that follows p may be an arbitrary prime number.
-To motivate the construction we consider the class of all algebraic extentions of F which lie in some fixed copy \overline{F} of algebraic closure of F. If $F \subseteq K$ is such an extention, then is called the degree of the extention K. The extention K is called finite if its degree is finite.
-For a tower of finite extentions the degrees are multiplicative, i.e. [F:L] = [F:K][K:L].
+To motivate the construction we consider the class of all algebraic extentions of F which lie in some fixed copy \overline{F} of algebraic closure of F(pp.166-173).
+If $F \subseteq K$ is such an extention, then is called the degree of the extention K. The extention K is called finite if its degree is finite.
+For a tower of finite extentions the degrees are multiplicative, i.e. [F:L] = [F:K][K:L] (p.
+162).